Analog Output

 The CMTK here is only for parameterization – for measuring or checking a current/voltage value or switching level you must connect the sensor to suitable evaluation or control equipment (e.g. PLC, measuring device).

-The sensor can output the current distance or magnitude via the analog output at Pin 2 as a voltage or current signal.
+The sensor can output the measured distance or magnitude via the analog output at Pin 2 as a voltage or current signal.
 The parameter tables below give an overview of the relevant settings.

 Parameter table